acbg/mycv/index.md

 ## About me

-Big-picture thinker and goal-oriented phycisist with over 15 years of experience in semiconductor Physics, optoelectronic devices and data analysis, and more recently in patent drafting and prosecution.
+I am a goal-oriented physicist with over 15 years of experience specializing in semiconductor Physics, optoelectronic devices, and data analysis, alongside expertise in patent drafting and prosecution.
-Strong foundation in Python programming and statistical modeling.
-Fascinated by the intersection of Physics, Mathematics and Technology.
+Proficient in Python programming and statistical modeling, I am deeply fascinated by the intersection of Physics, Mathematics, and Technology, particularly in the domain of Quantum Computing.
-Eternal learner with a deep interest in quantum computing, semiconductors, photonics, education, project management and algorithm development.
-Continuously upgrading my knowledge through coursework in different topics, lately very interested in Quantum Computation.
+An eternal learner, I am dedicated to continuously upgrading my knowledge through advanced coursework.
+Recently, I have focused on quantum computation and its applications, along with project management and algorithm development.
+I am enthusiastic about contributing to innovative solutions in the Quantum Computing field at Semiqon.

 ## Professional Experience